OlivierCoen/stableexpression_galaxy/README.md

-# Stableexpression Galaxy wrapper
+# nf-core/stableexpression Galaxy wrapper

 This repository contains code to wrap the [stableexpression](https://github.com/nf-core/stableexpression) Nextflow pipeline for use in Galaxy.

+It contains two main components:
+- `build`: a collection of scripts to build the XML file for the tool
+- `tool_shed`: the wrapper for the tool shed

+It also contains scripts to test the wrapper and serve a local Galaxy instance.

-The following instructions need to performed for each release
+The following instructions need to performed for each release.

+## Setup

 >[!TIP]
 >For the first time setup of Galaxy for you Nextflow pipeline, see the [setup instructions](setup.md)